evolvedbinary/hsg-project-wiki/Setup.md

 ## Updating from an old setup?

-- Instructions last updated August 29, 2018.
+- Instructions last updated September 25, 2018.
 - **Note:** These instructions have been tested, but please contact Joe if you encounter any unexpected results as you follow these directions for updating your system.
-- Open the App Store (using Spotlight, search for `App Store`; or in Finder, select `Go` > `Applications`), select the Updates tab, and install all available updates; if the App Store prompts you to restart your system to complete installation of operating system updates, do so before proceeding.
+- Follow the direction to [to find out which macOS your Mac is using](https://support.apple.com/en-us/HT201260) and upgrade to macOS Mojave.
+Open the App Store (using Spotlight, search for `App Store`; or in Finder, select `Go` > `Applications`), select the Updates tab, and install all available updates.
+If the App Store prompts you to restart your system to complete installation of operating system updates, do so before proceeding.
-- You will need updates to the packages we install via Homebrew.
-To update these packages, open Terminal (using Spotlight, search for `Terminal`; or in Finder, select `Go` > `Utilities`), and paste in the following command:
+- After installing macOS Mojave and all system updates, you will need to install the current version of the Apple Developer Command Line Tools so that Homebrew and our oXygen scripts work.
+To do so, open Terminal (using Spotlight, search for `Terminal`; or in Finder, select `Go` > `Utilities`), and paste in the following command:

+        xcode-select --install

+    This will bring up a dialog with 3 buttons.
+Select "Install", and let the installation complete.

+- You will need to update Homebrew.
+To do so, enter the following command:

         brew update && brew upgrade